filiph/egamebook/README.md

 Or how to be a published interactive fiction writer in 8 easy steps!

-Note: This is **not** implemented yet.
-The converter from .egb to .dart is done and works, but the workflow is only a vision.

 1. [Install Dart](https://www.dartlang.org/downloads/).
 2. On the command line, run `pub global activate egamebook`.
 This will install the `egamebook` command line tool.
 4. Go to a folder where you want your egamebook project to live (for example, `cd ~/projects`).